ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 ![Graphical example of N50](assembly_figures/N50_example.pdf)

+Our assembly is a single contig, so the N%0 is the same as the genome sequence length.
+Another measure that is used to assess contiguity is **NG50**, which uses the genome size where the N50 uses the assembly size, making the metric comparable between assemblies of different sizes.
+Since we only have one contig, the N50 and the NG50 are identical.

 #### L50

 The L50 is the smallest number of contigs whose length total at least 50% of the genome size.
 This is the number of contigs used in the N50.
 A lower number represents higher contiguity.

 ![Graphical example of L50](assembly_figures/L50_example.pdf)

-Both of our assemblies are highly contiguous with an L50 of 1.
+Because we were able to assemble the sequence into a single contig, our genome has an L50 of 1.

 ### Completeness and correctness

-The assembly size is very similar to the expected genome size.
+The assembly size is very similar to the expected genome size of 5.5 MB.
 The variantCaller and Pilon tools identified and corrected a small number of assembly errors.
-We can be reasonable confident that the genome is complete and does not contain any major errors.
+We can be reasonably confident that the genome is complete and does not contain any major errors.
+One way to assess the completeness and correctness of the assembled sequence is with Benchmarking Universal Single-Copy Orthologs (BUSCO), which will be discussed in the next section.